Questioned document examination: Other examinations

+All withdrawn standards listed above have been taken over and are presently available on the SWGDOC (The Scientific Working Group for Document Examiners) website, including links to updated versions of the documents.

 Not all laboratories or examiners use or follow ASTM guidelines.
 These are guidelines and not requirements.
 There are other ASTM guides of a more general nature that apply (e.g., E 1732: Terminology Relating to Forensic Science).
 Copies of ASTM Standards can be obtained from ASTM International.

+ANSI/ASB Standards and Guides for Questioned Documents are being published to replace previous ASTM/SWGDOC documents.
+As of 2023-12-25, the following have been published: